Geodels/gospl/docs/user_guide/index.rst

     dualLithology

-Step 3 - Advanced models
+Step 3 - Advanced workflows
 -----------------------------------

 This section does not provide any dataset but some of Jupyter notebooks, post-processing functions and scripts that one can use to run and analyse complex paleo-forcing global scale models.